cakephp/cakephp-codesniffer/README.md

 [List of included sniffs](/docs)

-:warning: The `master` branch contains codesniffer rules that are based on the PSR-12 standard.
-The `next` branch is for CakePHP 4.0+ and requires PHP 7.2+.
-If you want to check against the historical CakePHP coding standard use any of the `1.x` releases.

 ## Which version should I use?

 | Sniffer version | CakePHP version | PHP min |